hdShang/arxiv-daily/docs/cs-AI/2025-09-26/papers/251000039v1-autopk-leveraging-llms-and-a-hybrid-similarity-metric-for-advanced-r.md

 ---
 layout: default
-title: AutoPK: Leveraging LLMs and a Hybrid Similarity Metric for Advanced Retrieval of Pharmacokinetic Data from Complex Tables and Documents
+title: "AutoPK: Leveraging LLMs and a Hybrid Similarity Metric for Advanced Retrieval of Pharmacokinetic Data from Complex Tables and Documents"
 ---

 # AutoPK: Leveraging LLMs and a Hybrid Similarity Metric for Advanced Retrieval of Pharmacokinetic Data from Complex Tables and Documents